A tour of the Old Ticket Office and station

 The 'new' platform 2

 The original platform 2 remained in use after the Old Ticket Office was closed and Culham became an unstaffed station.
 It was eventually closed for safety reasons as there was insufficient clearance in front of the ticket office, and the now listed ticket office on it prevented the platform height from being raised to meet new requirements.
 A new platform was therefore constructed during September 1993 to the north as seen in this photograph taken in early 2017.
 Just visible to the side of the ticket office at the end of the original platform is a patch of concrete.
-This was the site of the demolished signal box which was itself a replacement for the original one which was located roughly where the waiting shelter now stands.
+This was the site of the demolished signal box which was itself a replacement dating from 1953.

 Original station overbridge